On Tuesday night, President Barack Obama delivered his sixth State of the Union, and the first with Republicans controlling both houses of Congress.

 On the same day as President Obama’s address, ACCCE launched a new campaign that highlights cost and reliability implications from the U.S. Environmental Protection Agency (EPA)’s regulations, including the Clean Power Plan.
 ACCCE said that a recent study showed significant negative economic impacts from the Clean Power Plan, including double-digit electricity cost increases for 43 states, compliance costs totaling $366 billion or more and less reliable electricity as a result of widespread coal retirements.

-During the State of the Union, Obama did not address the recent coal retirements, but rather touted the increase in domestic energy production.
+During the State of the Union, Obama failed to address the recent coal retirements, but rather touted the increase in domestic energy production.

 "We believed we could reduce our dependence on foreign oil and protect our planet,” Obama said.
 “Today, America is No. 1 in oil and gas.
 America is No. 1 in wind power.
 Every three weeks, we bring online as much solar power as we did in all of 2008.”